Business Area, Diversity & Inclusion, Featured, Shannon, Shannon Life, Software

 All of the mentors agree that “this is a fantastic way to give back and, personally, learn different aspects of mentoring”.
 The project is a huge learning curve for the mentees and really helps build their confidence after such a lengthy career break – as it can be quite overwhelming to go back into the workplace.

-Autonomous, Business Area, Home Page, Shannon, Shannon Life, Software, Technology
+Autonomous, Business Area, Diversity & Inclusion, Electrical Engineering, Featured, Home Page, People, Shannon, Shannon Life, Software, Technology

 Even though I had no automotive experience – my skills and knowledge have been essential in the ADAS team